MesfinD/entotohpc/README.md

 # HPC
-# NYU HPC
+# ENTOTO HPC

-A quick reference to access NYU's High Performance Computing Entoto Cluster.
+A quick reference to access Chemistry's High Performance Computing on Entoto Cluster.